dreamforce16/df16workshops/content/workshop/prediction-io/recommendation_engine/index_heroku.md

 ```
 ## Step 9 Train the Engine

 In this step we will train the Recommendation Engine based on the Events inserted above.
-Code listed below is the core training method called inside Prediction IO Servier
+Code listed below is the core training method called inside PredictionIO Servier

 ``` scala